tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basepredictor.py#L305">[source]</a>
 </span>
 </div>
-Delete a model from the trainer.
-If the winning model is removed, the next best model (through `metric_test` or `mean_bootstrap`) is selected as winner.
-If all models are removed, the metric and training approach are reset.
+Delete models from the trainer.
+If all models are removed, the metric is reset.
 Use this method to drop unwanted models from the pipeline or to free some memory before saving.
 Deleted models are not removed from any active mlflow experiment.
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>